KeithCes/Bringers/Bringers/notes.md

 - supposed to use getToken() instead of uid for authing; less secure? later problem...
 - editing yourprofile and then going to placeorder acts like keyboard is still up for a second
 - placeholder for profile picture looks a bit janky, design a better one and replace on youprofile and map views
+- break up UserInfo object in DB and models

 # stuff to add later
 - use stripe native credit card add form instead of plain text?? (looked a bit, not sure if there's any benefit)